-- Secure the boat to the dock or mooring slip before attempting to start the engine. - 2.
+- 1. Secure the boat to the dock or mooring slip before attempting to start the engine. - 2.
 Lower outboard to the run position.
 Make sure all cooling water intake holes are submerged. - 3.
-Check fuel supply to ensure you have enough fuel for the expected travel plan. - 4.
-Squeeze fuel line primer bulb several times until it feels firm (portable fuel tanks only). - Attach stop switch lanyard to operator.
-See engine owner's manual for specific instructions. - 6.
-Make sure throttle is in neutral position. - 7.
-If you are starting a cold engine, move fast idle lever to mid-position.
+Check fuel supply to ensure you have enough fuel for your expected travel plan. - 4.
+Squeeze fuel line primer bulb several times until it feels firm (portable fuel tanks only).